rockstartraders/pse-cli/README.md

 #### This program was built using Philippine Stock Exchange Composite Index RESTful API.
 #### Please see full API documentation via this page http://phisix-api4.appspot.com/.

+# Requirement
+- This will only work for Python version 3+